practicalli/clojure/reference/clojure-cli-tools/example-alias-definitions.md

 ## Task: Executing a project - using Edn style args
 Clojure CLI tools is encouraging a move to functions that take a hash-map for their arguments.
-Passing arguments in as an edn data structure has more rigure than options and strings on the command line.
+Passing arguments in as an edn data structure has more rigor than options and strings on the command line.

 The simplest form is to define an alias to run the project, specifying just the function to execute using `:exec-fn`
 ```clojure